 Amorgos island is unspoiled – no cruise ships or sushi bars here, no sophisticated tourist facilities.
 It is a ragged, wild, and imposing island, with traditional, Cycladic whitewashed villages adorned with purple and fuchsia bougainvillea plants and impressive beaches.

 Why would you go to Amorgos?
-Because you love authentic and uncommercialized Greek islands, and you want to have a connection with the local culture, the people, and Amorgos’ wild and stunning landscapes.
+Because you love authentic and uncommercialized Greek islands, and you want to connect with the local culture, the people, and Amorgos’ wild and stunning landscapes.

 *Some of the links below are affiliate links.
 That means I may make a commission if you click and buy.
 The commission comes at no additional cost to you.